 | Equipment maintenance | $50–$100/mo | $200–$500/mo | $100–$200/mo |

 ZendPaw's Solo plan ($39/mo) covers home-based and mobile groomers.
-The Salon plan ($89/mo) adds staff management, online booking, and commission tracking for growing teams.
-For multi-location operations, the Premium plan ($139/mo) includes unlimited staff and everything in the Salon plan.
+The Salon plan ($89/mo) adds staff logins, online booking, and commission tracking for growing teams.

 The column that often surprises new salon owners is rent.
 At $2,500/month, you need to gross $2,500 before you've paid a single supply cost, insurance bill, or yourself.
 This is not an argument against opening a salon — it's an argument for modeling your numbers before you sign a lease.